brandur/org/fragments/one-week.md

   thirst _every_ time.
 * Alcoholic beverages have a terribly disproportionate energy content.
-One ounce of common liquors like vodka or rum averages somewhere on the order of 65 to 100 Calories, so even an energy economic drink like a 1.5 oz. vodka soda still nets you 100+.
+One ounce of common liquors like vodka or rum averages somewhere on the order of 65 to 100 Calories, so even a drink with good energy economy like a 1.5 oz. vodka soda still nets you 100+.
 From there, things get much, much worse (say in your typical sugar-centric cocktail or large portion of beer for example).

 [tyranny]: https://en.wikipedia.org/wiki/Tyranny_of_small_decisions